 – Closing documents

-– Certificate of Occupant; or
+– Certificate of Occupancy; or

 Can utilities be shut off right now in Texas?